-In 2017, a white supremacist rally at the University of Virginia forced many to consider just how much progress had been made in a country that nine years prior, had elected its first Black president.
-Beyond these racial flashpoints, the increasingly polarized nature of U.S. politics has reignited debates around the meaning of identity, citizenship, and acceptance in America today.
+In 2017, a white supremacist rally at the University of Virginia forced many to consider how much progress had been made in a country that, nine years prior, had elected its first Black president.
+Beyond these racial flashpoints, the increasingly polarized nature of US politics has reignited debates around the meaning of identity, citizenship, and acceptance in America today.

 Brown-Dean explores issues of citizenship, race, ethnicity, gender, sexual identity, and religion to argue that democracy in the United States is built upon the battle of ideas related to how we see ourselves, how we see others, and the mechanisms available to reinforce those distinctions.